cspwcspw/CloudCameraGK7102/README.md

 Untested: prevent the camera from becoming an access point by changing the line in `/home/hwcfg.ini`

+## General Observations

+Using the camera off-line or in pure LAN-connected mode delivers good streams, but lack of control of the camera is an issue.
+In a field test it seems too sensitive to its three different lighting modes.
+Each time it switches on the daylight LEDs or removes and inserts the daylight filters, the image changes dramatically, and the ```iSpy``` software sees that as motion detection.

+Also, ```iSpy``` lets me define regions of interest for triggering motion detection.
+But without knowing how to set similar regions on the camera, I'm getting too many daylight / night filter switches.

+I believe there are some settings in the configuration that I can still explore, for example if I give it the wrong GPIO pin for the LEDs I can probably disable the mechanism.
+And there are some sensitivity settings, etc. that might help turn the camera back into a "just deliver your stream, switch off your own AI".

 ## Specifications

 An unbranded camera!
 But it is made up of hardware, firmware, etc,